Yan Gomes Preview, Player Props: Cubs vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.64 team ERA that ranks 22nd among all league pitching staffs.
+- The Diamondbacks have the 22nd-ranked team ERA among all league pitching staffs (4.62).

-- The Diamondbacks rank 19th in baseball in home runs given up (172 total, 1.2 per game).
+- Diamondbacks pitchers combine to give up 172 total home runs at a clip of 1.2 per game (to rank 18th in baseball).

-- Nelson makes his first start of the season for the Diamondbacks.

 © 2023 Data Skrive.
 All rights reserved.